 If you’re worried about the best way to wash your finished garments, hand-washing is the most reliable method to preserve those precious projects in all their glory.
 Handwashing means you’re less likely to agitate the material, shrink, over-heat or damage the fibers because of the strong detergents usually found in machine washing.

 To give your crochet and knitting a little extra TLC, specialist washing detergents for delicate yarns such as Eucalan and Soak work a treat!

 Get your color on!
 What yarns are best for making blankets?

 Nothing beats a handmade crocheted or knitted blanket, whether it’s draped on your sofa or slumped on your bed, packed for a picnic or nestled in a crib.
 They're long term projects which stand the test of time and often are the envy of all your houseguests.
-Opt for thick chunky or super chunky yarns to produce the snugliest fabric imaginable.
+Opt for thick bulky or super bulky yarns to produce the snuggliest fabric imaginable.

 Our favourite blanket yarns

 Yarns for baby blankets